romw314/chess-no-25/docs/tutorial-creating-your-custom-theme.md

 ## Prerequisites

-To create you own theme for Chess No. 25, you will need a GitHub account, a web browser and an internet connection.
+To create your own theme for Chess No. 25, you will need to have a GitHub account.
 If you don't have a GitHub account already you can [create a new one](https://github.com/signup){:target=blank}.

 In this guide we assume that you are using a Windows machine, but you can do the same steps on Linux or macOS (the steps may be a little different on other systems).